joseph-flinn/site/data/posts/0067-engineering-portfolio-management-part4.md

 | Gate 5 | - Does the project meet all quality standards?<br/> - Marketing plan ready?<br/> - Operations plan ready?<br/> - TRL 9?<br/> - ORL 7? |

-Pairing a stage-and-gate system like the above with a policy of expected timelines that projects should meet while progressing through the gates helps bring structure and transparency to the project investment process.
-During a quarterly or semi-annually gate review, if projects have not been able to meet their scheduled stage--measured by their gate criteria--the project committee may deem that the project should no longer receive resource investment and make the decision to kill it.
+Pairing a stage-and-gate system like the above with a policy of expected timelines that projects should meet while progressing through the gates, helps bring structure and transparency to the project investment process.
+During a quarterly portfolio review, if projects have not been able to meet their scheduled stage (measured by their gate criteria) the project committee may deem that the project should no longer receive resource investment and make the decision to kill it.
 Alternatively, if the project is close to meeting the gate requirements but not quite there, the committee may elect to approve a Conditional pass meaning that the project can automatically move to the next stage if the set conditions met.
 However, if it fails to meet the condition in the additional time set, it is killed.

-As mentioned above, this example was a generic traditional approach to new product development.
+As mentioned above, this example is a generic approach to new product development.
 Such a portfolio management system would be extremely helpful for long-term projects spanning multiple quarters or years.
-However, there is a lot of upfront work that comes along with a serial process like this which might provide friction in an environment that uses Agile project management.
-The generic stage-and-gate system can be tweaked as needed to work within any environment that a firm has.
+However, there is a lot of upfront work that comes along with a serial process which might provide friction in an environment that uses Agile project management.
+The generic stage-and-gate system can be tweaked to work within any environment that a firm has.
 The main idea is to establish Go/Kill decision criteria to optimize the resource investment across the firm as well as making the it transparent.

 In the software industry, a portfolio management system brings the needed structure to managing project life-cycles.
 I have witnessed too many large software projects go immediately from ideation to development.
-Often, these projects are projects born from the intuition of powerful people in the firm and the social pressures to complete them led to decisions to skip strategic planning and the assessments that would normally accompany building a business case for other projects.
-The stage-and-gate system helps mitigate the risks from gambling on intuition that executives seem to often use to make project investment decisions.
+Often, these projects are projects born from the intuition of powerful people in the firm and the social pressures to complete them led to decisions to skip strategic planning and assessments that would normally accompany building a business case.
+The stage-and-gate system helps mitigate the risks from the 1:7 gamble on intuition that executives seem to often use to make project investment decisions.

-In multi-project organizations where there is not a system to manage portfolio decisions, the environment of the product development teams quickly becomes unstable.
-Teams do not know what they are working on week to week because projects appear and disappear so quickly.
+In multi-project organizations where there is not a system to manage portfolio decisions, the environment of product development teams quickly becomes unstable.
+Teams do not know what they are working on week-to-week because projects appear and disappear so quickly.
 Organizational capacity is often overloaded causing project slip and quality issues to appear because key activities are omitted from the pressure to deliver (Kahn et al, p.157).
-This can result in critical performance reviews of the teams and individuals trying to keep up on the constantly changing priorities which comes at the expense of the projects that are tied to the continued success of the organization and performance metrics of the team.
+This can result in degrading team performance and critical performance reviews of the teams and individuals trying to keep up on the constantly changing priorities.
+The quickly shifting priority projects often come at the expense of the projects that are tied to the continued success of the organization.
 Over a few years, this leads to burnout.

 While it seems that implementing project management portfolio will slow everything down, it only slows down the processes that need to be.
 As the military saying goes, "slow is smooth, smooth is